eclipse-archived/smarthome/docs/documentation/concepts/items.md

 ## Group Items

-Group Items collect other Items into groups.
+Group Items collect other Items into Groups.
-Group Items can themselves be members of other group Items.
+Group Items can themselves be members of other Group Items.
 Cyclic membership is not forbidden but strongly not recommended.
-User interfaces might display group Items as single entries and provide navigation to its members.
+User interfaces might display Group Items as single entries and provide navigation to its members.

 Example for a Group Item as a simple collection of other Items:
 ```